ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 computationally intensive tasks.These computers can all access a shared file system.For researchers on sim science, the most common task we use the cluster for is opening Jupyter notebooks to run code.
-We will go into more depth on this task below.
+We will go into more depth on how to access the cluster and other tasks below.

 For general information on the cluster, please see the Module 3 within the IHME Learn training `Computational Infrastructure Level 1 <https://ihme.brightspace.com/d2l/home/7028>`_.

-**How to Access the cluster:** The cluster can be accessed from most terminals on your computer.
-Some of the most popular ones used are: PuTTY or Bitvise for Windows users and Terminal or iTerm2 for Mac users.
-For Windows users, most researchers use PuTTY, however Bitvise is also used at IHME.
-For Mac users, the Terminal app comes installed on your computer but some perfer to use iTerm2.

-Link to download `PuTTY or Bitvise <https://www.putty.org/>`_

-Link to download `iTerm2 <https://iterm2.com/>`_
+**Terminals:** You will need to use a terminal for both accessing the cluster and updating Vivarium documents.
+There are many options for terminals you can use.
+In section 2, we will review how to use terminals and how to select one for different applications.

 **GitHub:** GitHub is an internet hosting service we use to control versioning for code and documentation.
 It uses **Git** to track changes and allows for multiple